 Fennell also currently serves on the following Boards: Deacon and past chairman of the Board of Deacons at Greenwood First Baptist Church; treasurer and past chairman of The Greenwood First Baptist Church Foundation Board; Greenwood County Community Foundation; is an Eagle Scout and sits on the Executive Board of the Blue Ridge Council of the Boy Scouts of America, who recently presented him with the Boy Scouts of America Silver Beaver Award.
 Fennell has previously served and held offices on many state and community boards including the following: chairman of the South Carolina Festival of Flowers; lieutenant governor of the Carolinas District of Kiwanis; treasurer of the South Carolina United Way Board of Directors; chairman of the Self Regional Healthcare Board of Trustees; president of the Greenwood Chamber of Commerce; president of the Greenwood Kiwanis Club; and was the initial chairman of the Bowers-Rodgers Home for Abused, Neglected and Abandoned Children.

-Other honors he has received include: the American Institute and South Carolina Association of Certified Public Accountants Distinguished Public Service Awards; USC Friends of Accounting Alumni Service Award; Greenville WYFF Jefferson Award; and the Sertoma Service to Mankind Award.
+Other honors he has received include: the American Institute and South Carolina Association of Certified Public Accountants Distinguished Public Service Awards; UofSC Friends of Accounting Alumni Service Award; Greenville WYFF Jefferson Award; and the Sertoma Service to Mankind Award.